Patrick Swayze: Early life

-Patrick Wayne Swayze was born on August 18, 1952, in Houston, Texas, the second child of Jesse Wayne Swayze, an engineering draftsman, and Patsy Swayze (née Karnes), a dancer, choreographer, and dance instructor.
-He had an older sister, Vickie, two younger brothers, actor Don and Sean, and a younger sister, Bambi, who was adopted.
-Swayze's paternal ancestor was Englishman John Swasey (1619–1706) from Bridport in Dorset.
-During the Puritan migration to New England between 1620 and 1640, Swasey traveled aboard the Recovery, ultimately arriving in the Massachusetts Bay Colony.
-He married Katherine Kinge from Essex and eventually had seven children.
-Their grandson, Samuel, a judge, was among the first to use the Swayze spelling.
-His uncle Bruce Swayze was a professional wrestler.
+Patrick Wayne Swayze was born on August 18, 1952, in Houston, Texas, the second child of Jesse Wayne Swayze (1925–1982), an engineering draftsman, and Patsy Swayze (née Karnes; 1927–2013), a dancer, choreographer, and dance instructor.
+He had an older sister, Vickie (1949–1994), two younger brothers, actor Don and Sean (1962–2025), and a younger sister, Bambi, who was adopted.

+Swayze's paternal lineal ancestor was Englishman John Swasey (1619–1706) from Bridport, Dorset.
+During the Puritan migration to New England between 1620 and 1640, Swasey traveled aboard the Recovery and arrived in the Massachusetts Bay Colony.
+He married Katherine Kinge of Essex and had seven children.
+Their grandson Samuel, a judge, was among the first to use the Swayze spelling.
+Patrick's uncle, Bruce Swayze, was a professional wrestler.

-Swayze grew up in the Oak Forest neighborhood of Houston, where he attended St. Rose of Lima Catholic School, Frank Black Middle School and graduated from Waltrip High School and San Jacinto College Central.
-During this time, he pursued multiple artistic and athletic skills, such as ice skating, classical ballet, and acting in school plays.
-He also played football during high school, hoping to receive a football scholarship for college until a knee injury ended his career.
-He had a low Vietnam draft lottery number of 141, which was called in 1970, and he should have been drafted, but the seriousness of the injury may have prevented that.
-He concurrently practiced martial arts such as Wushu, Taekwondo, and Aikido, which he used to channel his "self-deprecating rage."
-In 1972 at age 20, he moved to New York City to complete his formal dance training at the Harkness Ballet and Joffrey Ballet schools.
+Swayze grew up in the Oak Forest neighborhood of Houston and attended St. Rose of Lima Catholic School and Frank Black Middle School, later graduating from Waltrip High School and San Jacinto College Central.
+During this period, he pursued ice skating, classical ballet, and acting in school productions.
+He also played football in high school, hoping to earn a college scholarship, but a knee injury ended his prospects.
+He had a low Vietnam draft lottery number of 141, which was called in 1970, and he should have been drafted, but the severity of his injury may have prevented that.
+He also practiced martial arts, including Wushu, Taekwondo, and Aikido, which he used to channel his "self-deprecating rage."

-The American choreographer Eliot Feld planned a ballet for Swayze and Mikhail Baryshnikov, prevented by Swayze's knee reconstruction.
+In 1972, at age 20, he moved to New York City to complete his formal dance training at the Harkness Ballet and Joffrey Ballet schools.
+The American choreographer Eliot Feld planned a ballet for Swayze and Mikhail Baryshnikov, but the project was halted due to Swayze's knee reconstruction.